Arkantrust/network-architect/README.md

 For the preliminary version of the game, the objective will be to connect some end user devices (phones, laptops, speakers, etc) on a smart home.
 The player will be able to use routers, switches, and servers (DNS, gateways) as nodes.
 And, UTP cables, wireless connections like Wi-Fi or other protocols like zigbee as edges.

+All the details of the game are in the [requirements](./docs/requirements.md) document.